aanderse/LdapRecord.com/source/docs/laravel/auth/multi-domain.md

 }
 ````

-If the user enters an email that is not available in our array lookup, we will return the `alpha` guard by default.
+If the user enters an email that is not available in our guard array lookup, we will
+return the `alpha` guard by default.
+You may wish to add a validation rule instead
+to prevent users from signing in with invalid email domain.
+This is up to you.

 ## Routes